microsoft/devicescript/slides/DeviceScript/slides.md

 transition: fade-out
 ---

+# Typical Tiny IoT Programming

+All the joys of C/C++ (buffer overflows, memory mgmt., …)​

+- Low-level, concurrent, reactive programming​

+- Debugging​

+- printf() via serial port or gdb (but timings!)​

+- Working with hardware is awkward (temperature sensor in the freezer?!)​

+CI-testing hardware even more awkward

+---
+transition: fade-out
+---

 # What is Slidev?

 Slidev is a slides maker and presenter designed for developers, consist of the following features